 To wash your hair, there’s a number of options at your disposal that will not only clean your hair but also provide it with light conditioning.
 They include:

 - Clays – Rhassoul and Bentonite are the most popular with Rhassoul being the more moisturizing and Bentonite being the cheaper.
 Mix them to your desired consistency with aloe vera juice and add essential oils like lavender and tea tree.
 The key is to make just what you need so that you don’t require any preservatives.
 Here’s a simple clay wash recipe shared by Miss T1806 on YouTube

 - Herbal hair rinses – The number of DIY recipes you can come up with are endless!
 Let’s make it simple though.
 Mountain Rose Herbs shares several easy herbal hair rinses here.

 - Herbal hair shampoos – Of course, you can purchase a shampoo but then it will likely be preserved so why not make it yourself using soap nuts, Amla, Neem, Shikakai and essential oils.
 I like this DIY shampoo recipe.

-- Shampoo bar – Shampoo bars are at the heart of Ayurvedic hair care.
+- Shampoo bar – Shampoo bars are at the heart of herbal hair care.
 You can find them on Amazon for as little as $6 a bar.

-Neem Oil-Heena Shampoo Soap Bar (Pack of 2) by Soulflower (Anti-Dandruff, Organic, Handmade, Ayurvedic)
+- Neem Oil-Heena Shampoo Soap Bar (Pack of 2) by Soulflower (Anti-Dandruff, Organic, Handmade, Herbal)